 The NCC applies only if there is a charge (e.g. interest or certain fees) for providing the credit.

-This requirement has been construed narrowly by the courts.
-For example, in Australian Securities and Investments Commission v BHF Solutions Pty Ltd FCA 684, the Federal Court held that a charge for services related to the provision of credit (e.g. under a related services contract) was not ‘a charge for providing credit’.
+This requirement has been construed broadly by the courts.
+For example, in Australian Securities and Investments Commission v BHF Solutions Pty Ltd FCAFC 108, the Full Court of the Federal Court held that a charge for services related to the provision of credit (e.g. under a related services contract) was ‘a charge made for providing credit’.
+The court found that legislation must be looked at in a way that ‘looks to the substance of the credit arrangements rather than their contractual form and ensures that the remedial provisions of the Code are not easily avoided by carefully structured credit arrangements.’
 BHF Solutions Pty Ltd worked with Cigno Pty Ltd to operate a lending model that provided small loans to a large number of consumers and charged substantial fees.
-ASIC has appealed the decision.

 The credit provider must provide credit in the course of a business